-Keywords: Acid Inceptisols, Coastal region, Cogon grass, humic acid
+Keywords: Acid Inceptisols, Coastal region, Cogon grass, Humic acid

 INTRODUCTION

 Acidic coastal soils often face chemical constraint for plant productivity.
 The main limitation is related to low to very low soil pH with high aluminum (Al) and iron (Fe) saturation.
 Madueke et al. (2021) reported that soils from coastal Nigeria range extremely low pH (< 4.4) to slightly acidic (6.1).
-High acidity of the soil is related to high Al and Fe saturation, causing plant toxicity and P fixation (Mabagala, F. S. and Mng’ong’o (2022).
+High acidity of the soil is related to high Al and Fe saturation, causing plant toxicity and P fixation (Mabagala, and Mng’ong’o (2022).
 Acidic soils are also commonly found in coastal area of Bengkulu.
 Study by Muktamar et al. (2024) suggested that Inceptisols from coastal area is very acidic with pH of 4.22 and exchangeable Al of 1.45 cmol kg-1.
-Moreover, coastal acid soils also face other problem including low cation exchange capacity (CEC), low organic matter and deficiency of essential plant nutrients.
+Moreover, coastal acid soils also face other problem including low cation exchange capacity (CEC), low organic matter and deficiency of essential plant nutrients (Khanam et al. 2020).
 Previous studies confirmed that acidic soils from coastal area exhibit low CEC, base saturation, organic matter, and available nutrients such as N, P, K, Ca, and Mg (Muktamar et al., 2022; Putri and Herlambang, 2025; Ukaegbu and Nnawuihe, 2020).
 These constraints cause acidic soils from coastal environment requires the addition of ameliorant such as as humic acid to improve their fertility for sustainable productivity.
 Humic acid can be derived from cogon grass (Imperata cylindrica) compost.

 Cogon grass widely spreads in tropical region including Indonesia with capability of fast growth in marginal and degraded land (Hidayat et al. 2018).
 In Indonesia, this weed reaches 8.5 million ha and adaptive to acidic soil and marginal land, yielding biomass ranging 8 to 20 ton ha-1 (Garrity et al., 1996; Goshadrou, 2019), making it potential as a raw organic material for compost.
 Use of cogon grass as source of humic acid benefits to reduce the impact on crop cultivation and environmental problem.